Why the list below warrants your attention:

-These 16 Capabilities could define the common intentions we have for provisions for spaces for children to grow in a community of parents, extended families, educators and staff — no matter what setting, at home or school.
-A listing this brief challenges us to evolve spaces toward the common possibility providing resources for the creation of spaces where a spectrum of capabilities grow in diverse places with diverse participants within unforeseen diverse cultures.
+These Sixteen Capabilities could define the common intentions we have for provisions for spaces for children to grow in a community of parents, extended families, educators and staff — no matter what setting, at home, in the forest, or at school.
+A listing this brief challenges us to evolve spaces toward the common possibility providing resources for the creation of spaces where a spectrum of capabilities grow in diverse places with diverse participants within diverse cultures.

 Assessment and Evaluation

-That collection would be called an assessment.
+That collection of honored events could be called an assessment, if we wish.
 Although assessment is often touted as the must-have necessity to achieve unspecified “quality,” assessment is not complex.
 It is simply the gathering of information that informs learning and teaching.
 What matters is how you do it and for whom is it done.
 Unfortunately, today in the USA the neoliberal discourse, under the perverse requirement for externally mandated assessment, forces educators to waste their planning time filling out forms that few read or care about.
 That same dominant discourse distorts the aims of early education as “readiness” for common school, a readiness narrowly defined by the privileged as precursors to acquiescence in authoritarian schools.
 That is just plain wacky.

 If we really want to justify assessment as necessary, let us first answer one question: Who is the audience for any form of assessment?
 Whom are we addressing with the results of testing or the setting of standards?
 The needs of legislators?
 The desires of the parent-student-teacher association?
 The golf club?
 And further, who is making meaning of whatever results can be found?
 What does this result say?
 Is it good?
 Is that quality?
 We can’t make decisions about forms and methods of assessment without first deciding who cares, who makes meaning, and who corrects where necessary.
 That is reality.